-During ascent, the fairing will relieve internal pressure through one-way vents located at the aft end of the payload fairing.
-The pressure decay rate will not exceed -0.3 psi/second, except for a brief period during transonic flight, when the decay rate is not expected to exceed -0.9 psi/second (not depicted in the plot).
+During ascent, the fairing will relieve internal pressure through vents located at the aft end of the payload fairing.
+The pressure decay rate will not exceed -0.3 psi/second, apart from brief spikes, when the decay rate will not exceed -0.65 psi/second, for no more than 5 seconds.

-Figure 17.
-Alpha Payload Fairing Venting Environment
+Figure 18.
+Typical Alpha Payload Fairing Venting Environment